iNalgiev/craft-webtexttool/README.md

 Yes, of course!
 If you have any questions, please don’t hesitate to [contact us](https://www.webtexttool.com/about-webtexttool/contact/).
 We love to hear from you and will try to solve any issues asap.

 ---
+*This is the Craft 3.x version, for the Craft 2.x version see [link](https://github.com/iNalgiev/webtexttool)*.